McSick/honeycomb-derived-column-language-extension/README.md

 # honeycomb-derived README

 Language features for Honeycombe derived columns.
 Just save a file as .honeycomb and paste in your definition or start writing a new one.
 Right click for the menu.
 Format Document expands column.
 Minimize to shrink it down.
+THIS IS NOT AN OFFICIAL PLUGIN FROM HONEYCOMB.IO.
+USE AT YOUR OWN RISK.

 ## Features